 The Agency for Healthcare Research and Quality (AHRQ) has published MedStar’s MIH programs on the AHRQ Innovation Exchange in 2012, 2013, 2014, 2015 and 2016.
 Click Here to view the most recent AHRQ publication on the MIH programs.

-Feel free to contact Matt Zavadsky for more information on how MedStar can assist you with the development and implementation of MHP programs in your local community.
+For more information on how MedStar can assist you with the development and implementation of MHP programs in your local community, please submit a contact form and choose “Mobile Healthcare Program” as the “Topic” dropdown here

 MedStar Site Visit Request

-Please view the video produced by NAEMT designed to educate EMS practioners and other healthcare stakeholders on how EMS-Based MIH programs are transforming the EMS profession and achieving the Triple Aim!
+Please view the video produced by NAEMT designed to educate EMS practitioners and other healthcare stakeholders on how EMS-Based MIH programs are transforming the EMS profession and achieving the Triple Aim!

 View the Video Here